5 Materials For Your New Kitchen Countertop

 Homeowners who want a splash of color and interesting patterns in their kitchens often enjoy ceramic tile countertops.
 Tile countertops are popular for the same reason tile floors are popular choices for kitchens: they’re durable, easy to clean, and they come in a huge number of different colors and patterns.
 Because tiles have plaster between them, they won’t be completely flat, so homeowners need to take that into account.
 Homeowners who are bothered by counters that aren’t perfectly flat may want to look at a different material.

 Quartz countertops are also known as engineered stone countertops.
-Despite being engineered, they’re actually more expensive than granite countertops.
-However, they’re also less expensive than marble countertops, so they provide a good middle option for homeowners who want something a bit more unique than granite but don’t want to spend the money for marble.
-And while natural marble and granite needs regular sealing, quartz doesn’t require any upkeep beyond just normal cleaning.
+Quartz countertops are less expensive than both granite and marble countertops, so they provide a good middle option for homeowners who want something unique but don’t want to spend the extra money on marble or granite.
+And while natural marble and granite need regular sealing, quartz doesn’t require any upkeep beyond just normal cleaning.
 This makes it a great choice for homeowners who don’t want to worry about forgetting about upkeep.

 Homeowners who want a unique countertop that isn’t commonly seen may want to choose soapstone.
 Soapstone is a softer stone, unlike granite or marble, and it has the unique feature of changing color naturally.
 Soapstone typically starts out as a dark gray, but it takes on a patina as time goes on.
 It also resists stains, so the colors it takes on will all be natural and not caused by spilling tomato sauce.
 While soapstone can get scratched easier than other stones, the damage can also be sanded out to make it look new.